What is Q-Learning?

-- Given a state and action, our Q-function will search into its Q-table the corresponding value.
+- Given a state and action, our Q-function will search its Q-table for the corresponding value.

 - When the training is done, we have an optimal Q-function, which means we have optimal Q-table.

-- And if we have an optimal Q-function, we have an optimal policy since we know for each state what is the best action to take.
+- And if we have an optimal Q-function, we have an optimal policy since we know the best action to take at each state.

-But, in the beginning, our Q-table is useless since it gives arbitrary values for each state-action pair (most of the time, we initialize the Q-table to 0).
-As the agent explores the environment and we update the Q-table, it will give us better and better approximations to the optimal policy.
+In the beginning, our Q-table is useless since it gives arbitrary values for each state-action pair (most of the time, we initialize the Q-table to 0).
+As the agent explores the environment and we update the Q-table, it will give us a better and better approximation to the optimal policy.

-Now that we understand what Q-Learning, Q-function, and Q-table are, let’s dive deeper into the Q-Learning algorithm.
+Now that we understand what Q-Learning, Q-functions, and Q-tables are, let’s dive deeper into the Q-Learning algorithm.

 The Q-Learning algorithm